Sherrod Brown: Personal life

 Brown was married to Larke Recchie from 1979 to 1987, and they had two children.
 During their divorce proceedings, Recchie obtained a restraining order against Brown to keep him from harassing or annoying her and from "doing bodily harm".
 In a supporting affidavit, she said she was "in fear for the safety and well-being of myself and our children due to [Brown's] physical violence and abusive nature" and that Brown had "intimidated, pushed, shoved and bullied" her on several occasions.
 Years later, Recchie walked back her claims of physical violence against Brown.

-Recchie and Cleveland Plain Dealer columnist Connie Schultz later became friends and filmed an ad together for Brown's 2006 Senate campaign.
 Recchie hosted a fund-raising event for Brown's 2012 reelection campaign against Republican Josh Mandel and issued a statement saying, "I understand that in campaigns you often have to go after your opponent, but Josh Mandel should know better than to go after our family.
 I ask that he immediately put a stop to this kind of politics.
 I was proud to support Sherrod in 2006 and I'm proud to support him again this time around against Josh Mandel.
 Josh Mandel should immediately stop this kind of dirty campaigning."

+Recchie and Cleveland Plain Dealer columnist Connie Schultz later became friends and filmed an ad together for Brown's 2006 Senate campaign.
 In 2004, Brown married Schultz.
 She resigned from her job in 2011, because being a politician's spouse presented a conflict of interest.
 She won a Pulitzer Prize in 2005.
 She is also the author of Life Happens (2007) and ...and His Lovely Wife (2008), in which she describes her experiences as the spouse of a U.S. Senate candidate.
 He has two stepchildren from this marriage.

 Brown's daughter Elizabeth was president pro tempore of the Columbus City Council and served on the council for seven years.
 He has five grandchildren.
-He is Lutheran.
+He is ELCA Lutheran.
 Brown's brother, Charlie, is a former West Virginia attorney general.

 In 2007, Brown was awarded an honorary doctorate from Capital University.
 He was awarded an honorary doctor of public service degree from Otterbein University in 2014.
 Along with his wife, Brown delivered a keynote address at the undergraduate commencement.

 In June 2023, NBC News reported that Brown had been late paying his Cleveland property tax bill seven times, most recently in February, and that for years he claimed owner-occupant tax credits on properties in two different Ohio counties.
 Brown subsequently paid the delinquent tax bill and repaid Franklin County for the tax credit.
 His campaign said he would not claim it in future years.
 In August 2023, Brown corrected several years of Senate financial disclosure forms that had previously omitted his wife's pension money.